simh/simh/0readme_ethernet.txt

      adapter prior trying to connect with SIMH, or the host may crash.
      The execlet is not written to create an I/O structure for the device.

-Building on OpenVMS Alpha:
+Building on OpenVMS Alpha and OpenVMS Integrety (IA64):
   The current descrip.mms file will build simulators capable of using Ethernet support with them automatically.
-These currently are: VAX, PDP11, and PDP10.
+These currently are: VAX, VAX780, and PDP11.
 The descrip.mms driven builds will also build the pcap library and build and install the VCI execlet.

   1. Fetch the VMS-PCAP zip file from: